Precious-Macaulay/markdownpreviewer/README.md

 Or

-go to live site on
+go to live site on [markdown previewer](https://markdown00previewer.netlify.app/)